2019 Royal Caribbean Cruise Planning Guide

 When to cruise

-Deciding to take a Royal Caribbean cruise in 2018 is a great idea, and the next question is what time of year to sail.
+When trying to decide what time of year makes sense for a 2019 cruise, you may be wondering if there is a time of year that is better than another.
 The time of year you choose to take a Royal Caribbean cruise may be largely dictated by pricing and how the calendar affects the price of a cruise.

 The time of year most people can take a cruise is limited by their own schedules.
 There are certainly the best times to book a Royal Caribbean cruise, but considerations such as the school calendar, personal obligations, work schedule and more all narrow the window of time.
 Still, it is important to be aware of the times of year to find lower cruise fares.
 In general, you will find lower fares if you are willing to cruise during the "shoulder seasons" and/or when school is usually in session, such as these times of the year: